Creamy, Cheesy Breakfast Grits & Eggs!

 If you’re reading this during ramp season, be sure to try this recipe with our favorite homemade ramp pesto!

-- Make the arugula pesto, being sure to use a nice olive oil to bring it together.
+- Make the arugula pesto.
 You can also use store-bought in a pinch!
-If you like a more garlicky flavor, try Ramp Pesto or Garlic Scape Pesto instead.
+If you like a more garlicky flavor, try my ramp pesto or garlic scape pesto instead.

-- Make the soft boiled eggs.
-Bring a large pot of water to a rapid boil.
-Add a generous pinch of salt and a splash of white vinegar.
-Set a timer for exactly 7 minutes, then carefully lower the eggs into the boiling water to simmer.
+- Cook the eggs.
+Bring a large pot of water to a boil.
+Season with salt and a splash of white vinegar.
+Set a timer for exactly 7 minutes, then carefully lower the eggs into the water to simmer.

 - Prepare the ice bath.
-Fill a large mixing bowl with cold water, then add 1 cup of ice cubes.
-When timer goes off on the eggs, immediately transfer to ice bath.
-Cool for 10 minutes before gently peeling eggs.
+Fill a large bowl with cold water, then add ice.
+When the timer goes off on the eggs, immediately transfer eggs to the ice bath.
+Cool for 10 minutes before peeling.

 - Cook the polenta.
-Combine polenta, water, and Kosher salt in a medium sauce pan, whisk, then bring to a boil.
-Reduce the heat to medium-low, then stir until thick and creamy, about 20 minutes.
+Combine yellow corn grits, water, and Kosher salt in a sauce pan, whisk, then bring to a boil.
+Reduce the heat, then stir until thick and creamy, about 20 minutes.

 - Finish the polenta.
 Stir in butter and parmesan cheese until very well mixed and both have melted.

 - Assemble breakfast polenta.
-Spoon some of the cooked parmesan polenta into individual serving containers or breakfast bowls.
-Pour a little bit of pesto on the polenta, then slice a soft boiled egg in half and place on top.
-Add any remaining desired toppings (such as chopped tomatoes, avocado, freshly cracked black pepper, etc.).
-Sprinkle with a pinch of flaky sea salt, then stir and enjoy immediately!
+Spoon some of the cooked parmesan polenta into bowls.
+Add a little pesto and a sliced soft boiled egg on top.
+Add any toppings, such as tomatoes, avocado, or black pepper.
+Sprinkle with flaky sea salt, then enjoy!

 Pictured below are the Staub 5 Qt round tall cocotte and individual 0.275 Qt mini cocottes!

 As far as mix-ins, the sky’s the limit!
-In addition to stirring in homemade pesto (or any pesto, really — check out this mint pistachio pesto! or sun dried tomato pesto, yum!), we love to add the following:
+In addition to stirring in homemade pesto (literally any variety you like — this mint pistachio pesto or sun dried tomato pesto would be fun versions to try!), I love to add the following:

 - Chopped fresh tomatoes, diced onion, or ripe avocado